Bira/octopus-carnival/_drafts/fortran.md

 Some started making this joke because people who started out programming FORTRAN would move on to other languages but they'd still write their code using the same idioms they did when writing FORTRAN.
-Their code would read like a FORTRAN program, and it'd ignore a lot of the quality-of-life features the newer language had.
-This would often give rise to bugs of the sort you wouldn't normally expect to see in that kind of program.
+Their code would read like a FORTRAN program, and it'd ignore many of features and conveniences its actual language had.
+This would result in programs full of easily-preventable bugs.

 The principle behind the joke applies to a lot of other technologies in the world of programming.
 For a number of years at the start of the 21st century, people used XML for _everything_.

-Some companies used this phenomenom to their
-advantage: one of the early selling points of Microsoft's C# language was that it was extremely similar to Java and so Java programmers could easily switch to it.
+Some companies used this phenomenom to their advantage: one of the early selling points of Microsoft's C# language was that it was extremely similar to Java and so Java programmers could easily switch to it.

 ## The Joke Works On Gaming Too